For the media

 Which type of sunscreen is best?

 Dr. Littler prefers mineral sunscreens containing zinc oxide or titanium dioxide.
-As an added plus, this type also tends to offer more water and sweat resistance.
+As an added plus, this type of sunscreen also tends to offer more water and sweat resistance.

-However, since mineral sunscreens have a tendency to leave a whitish film on the skin, consider tinted varieties that can blend better with different skin tones.
+However, since mineral sunscreens have a tendency to leave a whitish film on the skin, some people prefer tinted varieties that can blend better with different skin tones.

 2